aquevedo93/CO2_Emissions_PP/README.md

 # CO2 Emissions at the Power Plant Level

 Throughout the summer of 2019, I was a Data Science Intern at the World Resources Institute (WRI)’s Climate Program supporting Power Explorer, a project seeking to provide open access to global data on power production and its impacts.
-This repository contains some sample code from the work I produced; the full codebase will be available open-source in the near future.
+This repository contains some sample code from the work I produced.
+The full codebase will be available open-source in the near future.

 ## Web Scraping